ffr-photon-simulator/ffr-photon-simulator-matlab/README.md

 # Classes

+Some under development on the `layer_quadrants` branch.

-## `Layer`
+## `QuadrantLayer`

 Represents a layer of an N95 filter.
 Contains
-- a fiber lattice
+- a QuadrantLattice
-- axis handle to allow plotting
+- axis handle to allow plotting the layer

-Defines getters to access the

-# Scripts
+Methods
+- lattice attribute getters
+- plot layer (bounds, fiber centers, fiber circles)
+- plot photons (at bounds, ray traced paths)

+## `QuadrantLattice`

+Represents the fibers in a single layer.
+Stores Quadrant objects and builds the lattice from the data in the Quadrants.

+## `Quadrant`

+Represents a quadrant in the fiber lattice.
+The following parameters used in `bubblebath_noPlot` can be configured:
+- size of the quadrant (length and width)
+- mininum and maximum radii of the quadrant's fibers
+- density of fibers throughout the quadrant

+Stores the fiber data and the config struct for `bubblebath_noPlot`.